 Rev AI supports 30+ languages in the Asynchronous Speech-to-Text API and 9+ languages in the Streaming Speech-to-Text API.
 New languages are frequently added.
-Please refer to the Asynchronous Speech-to-Text API documentation for the most current list of supported languages.
+Please refer to the current list of supported languages.

 This depends on the exact pause length but usually, a long pause will cause the transcript to start a new paragraph when speech resumes.
 Pauses are indicated by the timestamps on the words around them.
 There will be a jump in timestamps on the words around the pause.

 The following default limits apply per user, per endpoint for the Asynchronous Speech-to-Text API:

 - 10,000 transcription requests submitted every 10 minutes.